artemo24/DyrBok/documentation/english/user-manual/user-manual.md

 ## Screen with a shelter animal and photos

-By selecting one of the shelter animals, you will enter the screen with photos of this animal:
+By selecting one of the shelter animals, you will enter the screen with photos of this animal (or sometimes a number of related animals):

 <img alt="Screen with a shelter animal and photos." src="https://raw.githubusercontent.com/artemo24/DyrBok/main/documentation/english/user-manual/pet-photos.png" width="672">